Do you know what is meant by polar code? How will it help protect the environment? Read here to know more.

 The framework also covers safety, environmental protection, construction, equipment, operations, training, and rescue.

-It is put into effect by amending international maritime treaties including SOLAS (International Convention for the safety of Life at Sea), MARPOL ( International Convention for the Prevention of Pollution from Ships), and the STCW (International Convention on Standards of Training, Certification, and Watchkeeping for Seafarers).
+It is put into effect by amending international maritime treaties including SOLAS (International Convention for the Safety of Life at Sea), MARPOL ( International Convention for the Prevention of Pollution from Ships), and the STCW (International Convention on Standards of Training, Certification, and Watchkeeping for Seafarers).
 The Polar Code entered into force on 1 January 2017.

 What is Polar Code?